 I am a Christian, an American citizen, and work in the arena of applied political science.
 Most of what is considered “political science” by modern academia is a very watered down version of the most important discipline there is.
 Good luck having a civilized society with a healthy economy and rising standards of living along with “liberty” as America’s Founders defined it if your political system is screwed up and not based upon an accurate understanding of human nature.

 About this website

 A flood of great policy research and commentary surrounds us — yet too many of our fellow citizens live in an informational drought.
 On a weekly basis I use this website to link to materials that need to reach a much larger audience.
-The site also contains the archive of my own writing that dates back about a decade.
+This site also contains the archive of what I’ve written over the years.

 Few are saying what I’ve been saying for decades: the “public debate” has been awfully one-sided.
 Those who understand the role of Judeo-Christian morality in the development of the West as well as the vision of the Founders have mostly been (what I call) micro-communicators.
 They’ve delegated to the political left all of the major societal institutions that serve to convey information: The K-12 “public” (government-run) schools, “higher” ed, pop culture, and the old but dominate media.
 Why so many people on our side were shocked by the results of the 2008 and 2012 presidential elections is a mystery to me.
 What did they expect?

 The conservative “press” which consists of magazines like National Review and websites like Townhall.com are mostly vehicles for conveying information to the already-converted.
 While that’s important, if our side isn’t going to get into serious out-reach mode the country is doomed.
 Americans won’t change direction if they don’t understand the right way to turn.
 National and state-level conservative policy organizations (think tanks and issue advocacy groups) do wonderful work, but their material reaches also only a small fraction of the audience it needs to.